 Companies should be aware of basic business practices that are paramount to successful international selling.
 Because cultures vary, there is no single code by which to conduct business.
-These practices transcend culture barriers and will help the U.S. a company (as also the any other company from different parts of the world) to conduct business overseas:
+These practices transcend culture barriers and will help the U.S. company conduct business overseas.

-- Keep promises.
+• Keep promises.
 The biggest complaint from foreign importers about U.S. suppliers is failure to ship as promised.
-A first order is particularly important because it shapes the customer's image of a firm as a dependable or an undependable supplier. - ▶ Be polite, courteous, and friendly.
+A first order is particularly important because it shapes the customer's image of a firm as a dependable or an undependable supplier.

+• Be polite, courteous, and friendly.
 However, it is important to avoid undue familiarity or slang.
-Some overseas firms feel that the usual brief U.S. business letter is lacking in courtesy. - > Personally sign all letters.
+Some overseas firms feel that the usual brief U.S. business letter is lacking in courtesy.

+• Personally sign all letters.
 Form letters are not satisfactory.